qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The deeper cause is that:

 - **Borrow checker works locally**: when seeing a function call, it **only checks function signature**, instead of checking code inside the function.
 (Its benefit is to make borrow checking faster and simpler.
 Doing whole-program analysis is hard and slow, and doesn't work with things like dynamic linking.)
 - **Information is lost in function signature**: the borrowing information becomes coarse-grained and is simplified in function signature.
 The type system does not allow expressing borrowing only one field, and can only express borrowing the whole object.
-[There are propsed solutions](https://smallcultfollowing.com/babysteps/blog/2025/02/25/view-types-redux/).
+[There are propsed solutions: view type](https://smallcultfollowing.com/babysteps/blog/2025/02/25/view-types-redux/).

 Summarize solutions (workarounds) of contagious borrow issue (elaborated below):

-- **Avoid OOP-style getter and setter** (just make fields public), unless necessary.
+- **Remove unnecessary getters and setters**.
-  - **Data-oriented** design (DOD).
-Just directly work on data and make fields public.
-  - If you design a library and want encapsulation, it's recommended to use ID/handle to replace borrow (elaborated below).
+  - Just simply make fields public.
+This makes split borrow possible.
+If you want encapsulation, it's recommended to use ID/handle to replace borrow of mutable data (elaborated below).
   - The getter that returns cloned/copied value is fine.
-If data is immutable, getter is also usually fine.
+  - If data is immutable, getter is also fine.
 - **Defer mutation**
 - **Avoid in-place mutation**
 - Do a split borrow on the outer scope.
 Or just get rid of struct, pass fields as separate arguments.
 (This is inconvenient.)
-- Borrow as temporary as possible.
+- Manually manage index (or key) in container for-loop.
+Borrow as temporary as possible.
-- Using interior mutability.
+- Just clone the data (can be shallow-clone).
+- Use **interior mutability** (cells and locks).

 ## Defer mutation.
 Mutation-as-data